wcenterprises/digital-is-jh-repository-manager/README.md

 1. Clone a local copy of this repository
 1. Create a new development branch
 1. Create a new json file defining the properties of the new repository inside the directory [repository](./repository/).
-    a.
+    i.
 Be sure to use a unique name, prefferabley using the name of the new projects. (i.e. Jh.NewService.json)
-    a.
+    i.
 For your convenience you may copy [./docs/sample-project.json](./docs/sample-project.json)

 ### Json Schema